-Floodplains moderate and store floodwaters, absorb wave energies, and reduce erosion and sedimentation.
+Floodplains moderate and store floodwaters, absorb wave energies and reduce erosion and sedimentation.
 In addition, floodplain wetlands help maintain water quality, recharge groundwater supplies, protect fisheries, and provide habitat and natural corridors for wildlife.
 All these functions are best served if floodplains are kept in their natural state.
 Therefore, floodplains' natural characteristics and associated wetlands and water bodies should be preserved and enhanced wherever possible.

-Areas in Millington that are situated within the 100-year floodplain.
-Areas subject to periodic flooding include properties located along the Town's waterfront on the north side of the Chester River and a large section of the newly annexed northern portion of the Town, west of Big Mill Pond (see Sensitive Areas Map).
+Areas in Millington that are situated within the 100-year floodplain are subject to periodic flooding include properties located along the Town's waterfront on the north side of the Chester River and a large section of the newly annexed northern portion of the Town, west of Big Mill Pond (see Sensitive Areas Map).
 MDE notes sites in and near Millington, including railroad bridges and embankments, with low elevations prone to flooding.
-MDE recommends additional efforts be made to manage floodwaters to protect structures in the Town in addition to nearby railroad bridges and embankments.
+MDE recommends additional efforts to manage floodwaters to protect structures in the Town and nearby railroad bridges.